marcgraczyk/recursive_llm_organization/README.md

 `npx hardhat run scripts/deploy.ts --network mainnet`

-The addresses of all deployed contracts are stored in the `scripts/contracts/addresses.json directory`.
+The addresses of all deployed contracts are stored in the `scripts/contracts/addresses.json` directory.
 Specifically, for Sepolia, the JSON representation of the addresses should appear as follows:

 ```
 {